Fees - Research Fees | Finance

 Graduate Research - Postgraduate Research Students:

-Research fees for academic year 2020/21 are now avilable here.
+Research fees for academic year 2021/22 are now available here

 Registration Grace Period

 Students who commence their research from 2nd March onwards each year register as normal but because they are registering during DCU's registration grace period, this means that they will not be liable for any research fees until the start of the next academic year.
 Students who are paying their own fees will however be liable to a non-refundable deposit of €500, which will then be deducted from their fees in the following academic year.